 As you’ve probably noticed, the basic SSIS interview questions follow somewhat similar formulas.
 They are either based on descriptions, comparisons or explanations.
 You don't need to worry that your employers are going to ask you to show some sort of specific, high-level tasks.
-This is a pretty rare occurence, and happens mostly if you’re aiming for a really high skill-capped job position.
+This is a pretty rare occurrence and happens mostly if you’re aiming for a high skill-capped job position.

 Question 4: What’s ‘data flow’?

-Question 5: Why use SSIS when there’s DTS?
+Question 6: Why use SSIS when there’s DTS?

 This might truly come off as one of the trickier SSIS interview questions, especially because it mentions a different data management tool than SSIS.
 You have to be quite knowledgeable about the theoretical part of SSIS to be able to answer this question correctly.

-DTS (Data Transformation Services) is actually an outdated version of SSIS.
+DTS (Data Transformation Services) is an outdated version of SSIS.
 The latter was overhauled to be faster, more flexible and better optimized.
 So to put it short - SSIS is the newer, more advanced and developed version of DTS.

-Question 6: What’s a ‘task’?
+Question 7: What’s a ‘task’?

-A task is something that you would issue to the database, in order to receive certain desired results.
+A task is something that you would issue to the database, to receive certain desired results.
 In total, there are two types of tasks in SSIS - control flow tasks and database maintenance ones.

-Question 7: How many types of variables are there in SSIS?
+Question 8: How many types of variables are there in SSIS?

 There are two types of variables in SSIS - global and task-specific ones.